lewang/flx/README.md

 [![Build Status](https://travis-ci.org/lewang/flx.png)](http://travis-ci.org/lewang/flx)

-# This is a technology preview.
+# This is an early alpha

-It's not ready to be used; treat with extreme caution.
+It's unlikely to crash your Emacs, but do expect to encounter bugs.

 [Screencast showing rationale and ido workflow][]